 In 2023, I was part of the organizing committee of DBWRS23 (Dutch-Belgian Workshop on Recommender Systems), a two-day conference aimed at fostering interdisciplinary dialogue on recommender systems across academia, industry, and policy.
 The event brought together over 100 participants from both within and outside academia, and from across national borders.
 It featured keynotes by Harald Steck (Netflix) and Georgios Paltoglou (European Commission).

 At Vrije Universiteit Brussel, I am part of the Brussels Centre for Urban Studies (BCUS).
-BCUS is a significant hub for urban studies research, with a focus on European and Brussels urban dynamics.
+BCUS is a hub for urban studies research, with a focus on European and Brussels urban dynamics.
 It also facilitates collaborations between researchers and various stakeholders in the city.